Matt Peperell's Blog

 Turing Machine (2022)

-Unrelated to Alan Turing, this came is pure logic game.
+Unrelated to Alan Turing, this game is a pure logic game.
 It can be played co-operatively, competitively or solo.
 The goal is to work out a 3 digit secret code using clue cards (e.g. “Is the first digit even”) and through making guesses to the code and performing these tests, the code can eventually be deduced.

 Bridge (1925?)

-The exact date is hard to pin down.
+The exact date of origin is hard to pin down.
 This is the famous 4-player game originally invented in the UK but now played worldwide.
 A few years ago (before Covid) I used to play a lot of bridge but I don’t play much now.
 I never really got on with formal bridge clubs - I’ve tried a couple.
 Time is a finite resource but I have been thinking recently that I’d like to start playing again.

 Hare and Tortoise (1973)

-This is a race game, but rather than based on luck of a die one can choose how quickly or slowly to move.
+This is a race game, but rather than based on luck of a die, one can choose how quickly or slowly to move.
 Faster moves are more expensive and slower moves are cheaper.
 Move too quickly and one runs the risk of running out of the game’s currency (carrots).

 And you?